otatebe/chfs/doc/chfuse.1.md

 # CHFUSE OPTIONS
 \--server=CHFS_SERVER
 : specifies a CHFS server.
-The server can be specified by the CHFS_SERVER or CHFS_SERVERS environment variable.
+The server can be specified by the CHFS_SERVER environment variable.

 # ENVIRONMENT
 CHFS_SERVER
-: one of server addresses

-CHFS_SERVERS
 : server addresses separated by ','

 CHFS_CHUNK_SIZE